Heather Cox Richardson: Reception

 In 2021, Richardson appeared on the Forbes 50 over 50 list and received the Frances Perkins Center Intelligence and Courage Award.
 In 2022, USA Today recognized her as one of the Women of the Year.
 In 2023, The Guardian described her as the single most important progressive pundit since Edward P. Morgan from the 1960s.
 In 2024, the Authors Guild Foundation awarded her the Baldacci Award for Literary Activism for 2024.
 In November 2024, Richardson was awarded the Kidger Award by the New England History Teachers Association at the NCSS Conference in Boston, Massachusetts.
 In July 2025, Richardson was named to the Time100 Creators of 2025 for Letters from an American, which appears on Facebook (3.2 million followers) and Substack (2.5 million subscribers).

 Personal life

-In September 2022 Richardson married Buddy Poland, a lobsterman.
+In September 2022, Richardson married Buddy Poland, a lobsterman.
 She has three children from a previous marriage.
 She lives in a coastal town in Lincoln County, Maine.
-Richardson has described herself as a Lincoln-era Republican, but having no affiliation with any political party.
+Richardson has described herself as a Lincoln-era Republican, with no affiliation with any political party.